How to Beat Three Common Causes of Writing Procrastination – Today

 Fix it fast:

 - Set aside a time for writing.
 If you’ve got Sunday afternoon blocked out for starting work on your novel, it’s hard to make excuses.
+You might even want to book to go away for a short writing retreat, perhaps at a local hotel.

 - Write for just ten minutes.
 (And then keep going if you feel like it!)
 Set a timer and promise yourself that you’ll write until it goes off.
 Even if you only produce a couple of sentences, you’ve made a start.